Views

 1025 Canon of Medicine Medical encyclopedia, most influential medical text in both Islamic & Christian lands for over six centuriesby Avicenna, Persian Muslim scholar. |

-953 - 1029 76 AlKaraji Karkh Persian Mathematician & Engineer |
+953 - 1029 76 mi AlKaraji Karkh Persian Mathematician & Engineer |

-1000 37 37 Hayy ibn Yaqdhan Avicenna |
+1000 - 37 37 Avicenna Hayy ibn Yaqdhan |

-960 - 1036 76 Abu Nasr Mansur Mathematician |
+960 - 1036 76 mi Abu Nasr Mansur Math |

-965 - 1040 75 Abu 'Ali alHasan ibn alHaytham Alhazen, Alhacen Polymath: Scientist, Physicist, Optical Researcher, Astronomer, Engineer, Inventor, Mathematician, Physician, Ophthalmologist, Islamic Philosopher, Psychologist, Islamic Theologian |
+965 - 1040 75 mi Abu 'Ali alHasan ibn alHaytham Alhacen Scientist, Physics, Optics, Astronomer, Engineer, Inventor, Math, Physics, Ophthalmologist, Philosophy, Psychology, Theology |

-1010 - 75 65 Alī ibn Ahmad alNasawī, Iraqi Persian mathematician who commented on Greek works by Archimedes |
+1010 - 75 65 mi Alī ibn Ahmad alNasawī math.
+Studied Archimedes |

 |